MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Search-Mailbox.md

 Use the Search-Mailbox cmdlet to search a mailbox and copy the results to a specified target mailbox, delete messages from the source mailbox, or both.

+**Note**: In cloud-based environments, the Search-Mailbox cmdlet is being deprecated in favor of [New-ComplianceSearch](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-content-search/new-compliancesearch) and related eDiscovery cmdlets.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-> [!Note]
-> Search-Mailbox is being deprecated.
-Please use [New-ComplianceSearch](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-content-search/new-compliancesearch) and related eDiscovery commands instead.

 ## SYNTAX